 Since cats have a reputation for being finicky eaters, it helps to expose them to different types of foods as kittens.
 Try feeding them both dry and canned foods, as well as different sizes and shapes of kibble (with gradual transitions, of course).
 This may make food transitions easier later in life.

-If your cat refuses the new food, you don’t want him to go without eating for more than 24 hours; this can lead to a serious medical condition called hepatic lipidosis, or fatty liver.
-When transitioning him to canned food, try warming the food slightly so the aroma can entice him.
+If your cat refuses the new food, you don’t want him or her to go without eating for more than 24 hours; this can lead to a serious medical condition called hepatic lipidosis, or fatty liver.
+When transitioning your cat to canned food, try warming the food slightly so the aroma can entice him or her.
 You can also try breaking up the daily food allotment into smaller, more frequent meals throughout the day or even employing food puzzles to help make meal time less ho-hum.

 If you’re still having trouble, talk to your veterinarian.
 Some food transitions may lead to a bacterial imbalance in the digestive tract that can require added probiotics or even antibiotics.
 Your veterinarian can help get your pet back on track in no time.